-Tip: To switch an outlet using the front panel display, see Outlet Switching (on page 80).
+Tip: To switch an outlet using the front panel display, see Power Control (on page 88) for PX3 phase II models or Outlet Switching (on page 588) for PX3 phase I models.

 Switching Multiple or All Outlets

 The power state can be changed regardless of each outlet's current state.
 That is, you can turn on or off or power cycle the outlets even if they are already in the selected state.